syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/datepicker/EJ2_ASP.NETCORE/globalization.md

 npm install cldr-data --save
 ```

-Once the package is installed, you can find the culture specific JSON data under the location `\node_modules\cldr-data`.
+Once the package is installed, you can find the culture specific JSON data under the location `/node_modules/cldr-data`.

 In ASP.NET Core, the static file contents should be present under `wwwroot` folder.
-For this, manually copy the `CLDR-Data` from the `node_modules` folder and place inside the `wwwroot` folder and refer from the `\wwwroot\scripts\cldr-data` location.
+For this, manually copy the `CLDR-Data` from the `node_modules` folder and place inside the `wwwroot` folder and refer from the `/wwwroot/scripts/cldr-data` location.

 function loadCultureFiles(name) {
         var files = ['ca-gregorian.json', 'numbers.json', 'timeZoneNames.json'];